Need a quick loan? There’s no need to turn to a payday lender. Cash App Borrow allows eligible Cash App users to borrow up to $200 — for a small fee.

 READ MORE: How debt consolidation works

 The Bottom Line

 You can contact Cash App’s customer service via the app, snail mail, over the phone (1-800-969-1940), and through the company’s various social media accounts.
-Use this link to find Cash App Customer Service Contact Info.

 13–17-year-olds can use Cash App with a parent or legal guardian’s consent.
 People 18 and over don’t need a co-signer or permission.